jburzynski/TypeGenDocs/source/attributes.rst

 TsNull, TsNotNull, TsUndefined, TsNotUndefined attributes
 =========================================================

-These attributes are used in strict null checking mode to indicate an opt-in/out *null* or *undefined* type union.
+These attributes are used to indicate an opt-in/out *null* or *undefined* type union (used in TypeScript null checking mode).
 Negative (*not*) attributes have precedence over positive attributes.
 E.g. this definition:

 .. code-block:: csharp